srl-labs/containerlab/docs/manual/kinds/rare-freertr.md

 ### Node configuration

-RARE/freeRtr nodes have a dedicated `__clabNodeDir__/run` directory that is used to persist the configuration of the node.
+RARE/freeRtr nodes have a dedicated `/run`[^1] directory that is used to persist the configuration of the node.

 #### Default node configuration

-RARE/freeRtr configuration consist in 2 files:
+RARE/freeRtr configuration consists of 2 files:

 * `rtr-hw.txt` also called freeRtr hardware file
 * `rtr-sw.txt` also called freeRtr software file

-This is located into:
+That are located in the `<lab_dir>/<node_name>/run/conf` directory on the container host and mapped into `/rtr/run/conf` inside the container.

-* `__clabNodeDir__/run/conf` at the containerlab host server
+!!!note
-* `/rtr/run/conf` inside the container
+    The `<lab_dir>/<node_name>` path can be abbreviated as `__clabNodeDir__` in the topology file.
+It is a special variable that is replaced with the actual path to the node directory.

 #### User defined config

 It is possible to make RARE/freeRtr nodes to boot up with a user-defined config instead of a built-in one.
-In this case you'd have to put `rtr-hw.txt` and `rtr-sw.txt` files into `__clabNodeDir__/run`
+In this case you'd have to put `rtr-hw.txt` and `rtr-sw.txt` files into `<lab_dir>/<node_name>/run/` directory.

 #### Saving configuration

 Configuration is saved using `write` command using RARE/freeRtr CLI.
-The router configuration will be saved at `__clabNodeDir__/run/conf/rtr-sw.txt`
+The router configuration will be saved at `<lab_dir>/<node_name>/run/`

 ### License